tunezaq/gitwServiceChallenge/README.md

 Slowly, chaos begin to creep in.
 These services were not quite similar enough to make sense.
 Service A was written in Go and UTF-8 friendly, while Service B was written in Node and ASCII only.
 You had n services and 2n + 1 databases.
 It's time to add some sanity!

 Your job is to bring up a simple caching service.
-Your service will exist solely to get, put, and delete JSON blobs from a cache.
+Your service will exist solely to get, put, and delete data into and out of a cache.
 All these methods will support a clean and transparent contract to make cache interactions as simple as possible.

 Requirements will trickle your way throughout the physical challenge, but here are a few hints to get started.
-Your clients will push you different types of data (all valid JSON), they'll do it concurrently at a high load, and they expect a response within 100 milliseconds.
+Your clients will push you different types of data (all valid JSON), they'll do it concurrently, and they expect a response within 100 milliseconds.

 Endpoints
 --------------------